Oxide Nanocomposites for Catalysis

 Pioneering work on the growth of complex oxides such as SrTiO3 using a metal-organic precursor for the delivery of transition metal ions began a decade ago and has quickly led to the emergence of “hybrid MBE” as the state-of-the-art approach for the growth of electronic-grade oxide thin films.
-We have recently commissioned the first hybrid MBE system at a U.S. university with an integrated x-ray photoelectron spectroscopy system, which allows us to study surface and interfacial behavior in oxide heterostructures grown by hybrid MBE in a way that no other group has thus far been able to.
+We are pursuing the development of new materials including SrNbO3 and SrTaO3 as donor materials for interfacial charge transfer in 2D electronic systems.

 This work is funded by the Air Force Office of Scientific Research through the Young Investigator program.

 Topological Phenomena in 4d and 5d Complex Oxide Interfaces